helabenkhalfallah/code-health-meter/README.md

 After execution, you will find all generated reports inside the `outputDir`.

+An example of project, json report and html report can be found in the `tests` folder.

 ## Contributing

 We welcome contributions!
 Follow these steps to get started: